 Input lag is almost equally low, being around 3 to 4ms; exceptionally faster for competitive play.
 Backlight strobing in the OSD can provide further blur reduction and ghosting reduction—especially necessary in face-paced gaming sessions.
 And if that’s the case, you’ll need a comfy chair to sit in for those long gaming sessions, like the Vertagear S-Line SL400 gaming chair.

-The BenQ XL2540 monitor has quite the “gamer look” to it; sharp angles here and there, and plenty of curve.
+The BenQ XL2540 monitor has quite the “gamer look” to it; sharp angles here and there, and plenty of curves.
 Thick bezels surround the 24-inch screen, which stands atop a very long stand that provides plenty of height adjustment, swivel, tilt, and pivot.
 At the top of the stand is a handle for carrying the monitor safely.

 If you’re deep into the competitive gaming scene, this is the monitor for you.
-It pushes 1080p near its limit with 240Hz refresh rate, fast response time, and serviceable color quality; it’s built for performance.
+It pushes 1080p near its limit with a 240Hz refresh rate, fast response time, and serviceable color quality; it’s built for performance.
 For anyone competing in tournaments, the BenQ Zowie XL2540 has excellent value.

 With that said, the BenQ Zowie XL2540 is only at home enjoying an eSports gaming experience.
 Its gaming features might be lost on the average gamer, not for its price.
 The monitor’s biggest strength is also its biggest weakness.

 Outside of eSports, the BenQ Zowie XL2540 has very little appeal—especially with its price tag.
 However, for those looking to improve their competitive skills, this is the gaming monitor you turn to.
-Aside from the average contrast ratio, physical build, and other less impressive qualities, the BenQ Zowie XL2540 monitor is still one of the best gaming monitors and provides technical gaming features that contribute to its stellar performance so e-athletes can perform their best as well.
-Its high refresh rate, AMD FreeSync, and fast response time is better at keeping up with your reaction time without taxing your system.
+Aside from the average contrast ratio, physical build, and other less impressive qualities, the BenQ Zowie XL2540 monitor is still one of the best gaming monitors and provides technical gaming features that contribute to its stellar performance, so e-athletes can perform their best as well.
+Its high refresh rate, AMD FreeSync, and fast response time are better at keeping up with your reaction time without taxing your system.